automl/arlbench/README.md

 ```
 </details>

-> **Caution**<br>
+> [!CAUTION]
-Windows is currently not supported and also not tested.
+> Windows is currently not supported and also not tested.
 We recommend using the Linux subsytem if you're on a Windows machine.

 ## Quickstart